jamortegui/Personal-projects/README.md

 Self made module with usefull functions for file management, also works as a personal notebook to remember my most used *os* and *shutil* functions.

 ### OrdenarArchivos:
-Scrip to classify all the files from a folder by predifined categories.
+Scrip to classify all the files from a folder by predifined categories based of their type.

 ### Stract links:
 Script to stract all links from a folder of a chrome bookmarks html file and save them to a txt file.